JasonPekos/Stat744/1Asg/ReadMe.md

 <img src="https://raw.githubusercontent.com/JasonPekos/Stat744/main/1Asg/Asg1Graph2.jpg" width="400" height="400" />

-This is identical, but now we encode the same metric in two ways: distance out from the centre point and size.
+This is identical, but now we encode the metric we care about (changed to unemployment)  in two ways: distance out from the centre point and size.
 We encode continent by colour.
 The same Cleveland hierarchy issues remain, but now we rank on a common scale — which is _better_, but this is a really weird common scale!

-Here we also add the law of continuity for our more important debt metric, instead of wasting it on geography.
+Here we also add the law of continuity for our more important unemployment metric, instead of wasting it on geography.
 This is a lot better!
-I still think this graph is still really bad though.
+I still think this graph is still really bad though, for a couple of reasons:

 ## Other Nitpicks: